Barracuda Steel Drums, Owner

 Menge founded the Inside Out Community Steelband in 2000 to give Central Texans the opportunity to participate in steelband outside of school.
 This program consists of four bands with students ranging in age from 12 to 65.
 Presenting over 75 performances and reaching an audience of over 150,000 annually, each spring they are featured in a formal concert alongside internationally known guest artists.

-Menge established Inside Out Steelband Music in 2007 to publish new music for steelband.
+In 2007, Menge established Inside Out Steelband Music, which later became Boxfish Music, to publish new music for steelband by a range of composers.
 His original music is a strong marriage of playability and thoughtful compositional construction.
 Having contributed over 100 new compositions and arrangements to the existing steelband library, this prolific work is a rich source of accessible new compositions and arrangements.

 As a central figure in the Austin steelband community, CJ Menge’s leadership unifies and gives focus to its musical efforts, and his expertise and inclusive nature inspire and enrich its experience.